-Humidity and Curly Hair: What to Do to Prevent the Frizz
+Humidity and Curly Hair: How To Prevent Frizzy Hair

 There’s nothing worse than spending time straightening your hair or styling it just right, only to walk out the door and boom, humidity!
 For some people, humidity isn't a problem, but for others, humidity is the true hair arch-nemesis.

 But why does humidity cause frizzy hair?
 And what can you do to prevent it?
-Have you been wondering how to handler curly hair in humidity?
+Have you been wondering how to handler curly hair in humidity, and how to prevent frizzy hair?
 Here’s what you need to know about battling against humidity with curly hair products for humid weather so that you can be confident from head to toe.

 Humidity And Curly Hair: Why Does Humidity Cause Frizzy Hair?